Images from Hunter Biden’s laptop call into question Joe Biden’s denial of talking business with son

 The New York Post, which first reported on the photos, said Hunter and his associates were working at the time on energy deals in Latin America and Mexico.

 The photos obtained by Fox News were from Hunter's laptop and provided by Robert Costello, an attorney for Rudy Giuliani.
-A timestamp indicates that the pictures were taken on Nov.
+A time stamp indicates that the pictures were taken on Nov.
 19, 2015.

-The timestamp also coincides with a scheduled 8:30 a.m.
+The time stamp also coincides with a scheduled 8:30 a.m.
 "Breakfast with Dad – NAVOBS," according to an email from the hard drive, an apparent reference to the U.S. Naval Academy, which is the vice president's residence.

 A representative for Slim did not immediately respond to an email from Fox News.

 Several of the high-powered foreign executives were already familiar to the president, having been involved politics that intersected with American interests.
-It is unclear is Hunter Biden was trying to capitalize on the existing relationships or making new introductions.
+It is unclear if Hunter Biden was trying to capitalize on the existing relationships or making new introductions.

 The photos are the type you'd expect to see adorning the walls inside any influential politician’s home: the elected official flanked by one of his sons and a few billionaires inside a smartly decorated room.
 But the picture becomes a political albatross when the politician in the photo insisted throughout his presidential campaign that he never discussed any overseas business dealings with the son who is also in the photo.

-One of the pictures in question appears to show Biden with his son Hunter alongside Slim; Interjet’s CEO Miguel Aleman Magnani; the company's chairman Miguel Aleman Velasco; and Hunter’s associate Jeff Cooper, a longtime former managing partner of the law firm SimmonsCooper-- a big Biden donor.
+One of the pictures in question appears to show Biden with his son Hunter alongside Slim; Interjet’s CEO Miguel Aleman Magnani; the company's chairman Miguel Aleman Velasco; and Hunter’s associate Jeff Cooper, a longtime former managing partner of the law firm SimmonsCooper -- a big Biden donor.

 The Post reported that Cooper joined the vice president’s "entourage on Air Force Two to Mexico in 2016, when he and Hunter were trying to negotiate an ill-fated petroleum deal with Aleman Magnani."